How to Politely Say “No” and Reclaim Your Power

 If you always say no to everything, people will stop asking.
 That’s why it’s really important that you learn how to offer a diplomatic no. It’s also a good way for people who struggle to say no to flex their boundaries.

-How to Reclaim Your Power & Break Free From People Who Ask Too Much Of You
+How to Reclaim Your Power & Break Free From Manipulative People

 Do you just want everyone around you to be happy?
 Does that mean you are likely to go along with their requests simply to keep the peace?
 You put everyone else first and saying yes to everything comes as second nature.
 Sometimes it feels like your people pleasing is an addiction.